jean0521/35L-Project/README.md

 To start the application, simply execute the command:

+ 	cd path/to/this/repository

 	make run

 Open one web browser and go to http://localhost:3000 to access the chat application.

 Open the other web browser and go to http://localhost:3000 to access the chat application.

+### Manual Operation (in case)

+This application requires `npm` to get started, and they are integrated into `make run` above.
+However, there are also some options to do manually just in case:

+To install `npm`:

+	make install_npm

+ Or:

+  	make check_npm

+where the latter would check if `npm` is installed, and install it for you if not

+To install packages for app to run:

+	make install_package

+ To clean processes occupying ports:

+ 	make close

 ## Usage